november garden chores

 PREPARE NEW beds for future planting by smothering grass or weeds with layers of recycled corrugated cardboard or thick layers of newspaper, then put mulch on top.

 START A POT OF PAPERWHITES in potting soil or pebbles and water, and stagger forcing of another batch every couple of weeks for a winterlong display.
+Or instead force some hyacinth bulbs–super-easy says Tovah Martin, and not to be without.

 CONTINUE RESTING AMARYLLIS BULBS in a dry, dark place where they will have no water at all for a couple of months total.
 I put mine in a little-used closet, and they will come out late this month, since they went in around mid- to late September.
 Pot up new ones now.